Ancient Origins of Talamone

 Legend has it that the name Talamone comes directly from the Greek hero Telamon, son of Aeacus and Endeïs, brother of Achilles' father, Peleus.
 It says that Telamon landed here on his way back from Calabria and he is buried right under the fortress.

 A Traditional Fishing Village

 Today Talamone preserves its traditional look of a fortified fishing village.
-The small harbour is overlooked by the imposing Aldobrandeschi fortress of the 13th century.
+The small harbor is dominated by the imposing Aldobrandeschi fortress built in the 13th century.
 The fortress was abandoned and destroyed many times over the centuries.
 In the late 16th century, the Sienese rebuilt it as we see it today.
 It clearly stands out on top of the rocky hill over the village.